1979rior/1979rior/README.md

 - 👋 Hi, I’m @1979rior
 - 👀 I’m interested in a lot of things.
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning Git
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me email me